The-Marcy-Lab-School/react-multilingual-app/README.md

 * Beneath this greeting, there should be five buttons.
 * Each button should correspond to a different language (perhaps, "Spanish", "Haitian Creole", and "Portuguese").
 * When a button is clicked, the greeting above should be translated to the appropriate language.
+* Your React app shoudl utilize state and the `useState` hook.